sandialabs/canary/docs/source/howto/filter.rst

 Use ``not`` to do the inverse, eg, ``nvtest run -k 'not conduction'`` means run tests such that do not have the ``conduction`` keyword.

+.. _filter-parameters:

 Filtering by parameters
 -----------------------

-When tests define parameters using the ``parameterize`` directive, then the resulting parameter names and values can be used to select tests.
+When tests define parameters using the :ref:`parameterize directive<directive-parameterize>`, then the resulting parameter names and values can be used to select tests.
 Consider the test file ``p1.pyt``

 .. code-block:: python